What are prongs?

 Prongs are those small metal tips that hold your diamond or colored gemstone in place.
 Prong settings are just one of many different setting styles but are by far the most popular.
 Some other setting types are bezel, or tenison settings.

-All Gem Breakfast Bespoke rings have hand-carved prongs so you can choose the look you love - dramatic and pointed, feminine and curvy, modern square, or even hexagonal.
+All Gem Breakfast Bespoke prong setting rings have hand-carved prongs so you can choose the look you love - dramatic and pointed, feminine and curvy, modern square, or even hexagonal.
 The most common prong shapes you’ll find:

 Baby claw prongs

 Our most popular prong style, baby claw prongs make a statement without stealing the show.
-They’re small enough to showcase your stone but prominent enough for total security and serious sleekness.
+They’re small enough to showcase your stone but prominent enough for total security and serious prong sleekness.

 Tiny, rounded, and cute as a button.
-These prongs feel classical, feminine, and truly let the stone take center stage.
+These prongs feel classic, feminine, and truly let the stone take center stage.
 From the top view, they look like tiny dots, and from the sides, you can see their apostrophe-esque shape.
 Button prongs are used most often with “fancy cuts” like hexagon, pear, and heart-shaped stones.